pongraczfarkas/Microsoft-Sentinel-SIEM/README.md

 This solution ensures a seamless and efficient deployment process, making it easier for users to leverage the full capabilities of Microsoft Sentinel for enhanced security operations.
 <p align="center"><img src="https://github.com/user-attachments/assets/9aa48c18-4f37-41e4-9201-fede82092ec0" alt="image"></p>
+Selecting the location during the deployment of Microsoft Sentinel is crucial, especially for production environments, to comply with industry standards and regulations regarding user data storage.
+The location also affects the cost per gigabyte of data ingested.
+For this demonstration, I will choose a location closest to me, such as Norway East.

+Key configuration steps include:

+- Location Selection: Choose a location based on regulatory requirements and cost considerations.
+- Resource Group and Workspace Name: Select meaningful names, such as "security monitoring."
+- Daily Ingestion Limit: Set to 10GB, which is free for the first month.
+- Data Retention: Microsoft provides free data retention for the first 90 days; charges apply afterward.
 <p align="center"><img src="https://github.com/user-attachments/assets/8e2f5af8-ad03-409e-82db-65c82a8995b0" alt="image"></p>
+Here I will enable only enable Sentinel Health diagnostics and I might turn on the artificial intelligence later.
 <p align="center"><img src="https://github.com/user-attachments/assets/223c5b05-f7c4-45a8-8b45-0a63e3b34244" alt="image"></p>
+For this demonstration I will enable all option in the next couple of steps, regardless if I have the license for them or not.
 <p align="center"><img src="https://github.com/user-attachments/assets/0e00b795-a953-4556-bd81-af81dae5c98a" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/8aab4fe1-be88-4108-9d85-a72756e7f51a" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/966e7006-7485-49fa-b8c4-73524aab97fc" alt="image"></p>
+After the deployment, I see that there are crucial templates that have not been implemented properly in my system.
+After looking at the error messages it clearly shows that I have not turned on some subscriptions on my resource group.
+I will do this quickly and then do everything I have just done from scratch.
 <p align="center"><img src="https://github.com/user-attachments/assets/74da3e8f-4d67-498f-874c-1e80351c315c" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/8dff30a2-5bb2-4725-8daf-1a1063983024" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/c2fe1339-dff3-49e0-8513-bdc4baceea50" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/3f004019-ec02-4119-9f4f-867a7eb947be" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/36bec134-1f39-4bf8-a669-db8c0e4d293b" alt="image"></p>
+Now my resources are deploying and after 15-20 minutes all of the templates have installed correctly (except the one that I don't have a subscription for, but it is not a problem for this demonstration)
 <p align="center"><img src="https://github.com/user-attachments/assets/161c2be7-5cc6-4bef-bb20-4673c1bc7ae9" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/c9e5803b-7907-4078-9805-a2ecd33a9bbc" alt="image"></p>